Cecil Beaton

-Sir Cecil Walter Hardy Beaton (14 January 1904 – 18 January 1980) was a British fashion, portrait and war photographer, diarist, painter, and interior designer, as well as costume designer and set designer for stage and screen.
-His accolades include three Academy Awards and four Tony Awards.
+Sir Cecil Walter Hardy Beaton (14 January 1904 – 18 January 1980) was a British photographer, designer, and diarist.
+Renowned for his elegant and often theatrical style, Beaton's work appeared in leading publications such as Vogue and Harper's Bazaar.
+He gained international acclaim for his portraits of celebrities, royalty, and socialites, as well as his work in fashion, theatre, and film.
+Though he is best known for his celebrity portraits, Beaton was also one of the most prolific photographers of life during World War II, taking over 7,000 photographs between 1940 and 1945 in Britain as well as in China and Africa.

+In addition to his photography, Beaton won three Academy Awards, including two for Best Costume Design (Gigi, 1958; My Fair Lady, 1964) and one for Best Art Direction (My Fair Lady, 1964), and received several Tony Awards for his work in theatre.
+He was also celebrated for his diaries and memoirs, which documented the cultural and social life of his era.
+Knighted in 1972, he was also recognized with numerous honors for his contributions to photography, design, and the arts, cementing his legacy as one of the 20th century's most influential visual artists.

 Early life and education

 Beaton was born on 14 January 1904 in Hampstead, north London, the son of Ernest Walter Hardy Beaton (1867–1936), a prosperous timber merchant, and his wife, Esther "Etty" Sisson (1872–1962).
 His grandfather, Walter Hardy Beaton (1841–1904), had founded the family business of "Beaton Brothers Timber Merchants and Agents", and his father followed into the business.
-Ernest Beaton was an amateur actor and met his wife, Cecil's mother Esther ("Etty") when playing the lead in a play.
+Ernest Beaton was an amateur actor and met Etty when playing the lead in a play.
 She was the daughter of a Cumbrian blacksmith named Joseph Sisson and had come to London to visit her married sister.

 Ernest and Etty Beaton had four children – Cecil; two daughters, Nancy Elizabeth Louise Beaton (1909–99, who married Sir Hugh Smiley, Bt.) and Barbara Jessica Beaton (1912–73, known as Baba, who married Alec Hambro); and another son, Reginald Ernest Hardy Beaton (1905–33).